 Okay, let’s get to the New England tradition: Hard cider!

 Hogans offers up three varieties.
 The plain/traditional hard cider which continues a tradition that dates back to 16th century colonial New England.
 Hogans tells me that the average per capita consumption of hard cider per year in New England in 1750 was 50 gallons.
 Then there’s the Hogans Honey Hard Cider which “starts with the season’s finest local apples blended and pressed into a heady mixture and aged to perfection.
 Just before bottling just the right touch of native honey is introduced to create a truly memorable taste experience.”

 I don’t know what it was, but I really didn’t enjoy either.
 Maybe because Hogans sticks to old school traditional recipes and the other joints don’t?
 They tasted very medicinal to me and had a cloying aftertaste that turned me off.

 The last variety is Mackie’s Mulled hard cider.
 This is a “ blend the season’s finest local apples mixed with the right touch of cinnamon, cardamom, rosehips and lemon peel, guaranteed to evoke thoughts of cozy fires and frosted landscapes.”

 Unfortunately for me, it evoked visions of putting my wallet back in my pocket and hitting the road.
-I was so bummed out, because I almost always leave these types of places I blog about with a purchase.
+I was so bummed out, because I almost always leave these types of places I write about with a purchase.
 But I’m sorry, none of these varieties appealed to me in the least.

 Now, Hoang didn’t try any because she was only a few months pregnant and was being hyper-careful about any alcohol intake.
 She very well may have loved these ciders, I don’t know.
 And it’s evident that many people do – just not me.

+Maybe you’ll love it!
 Visit for yourself next fall and let me know.